NoviSystems/django-emailuser/README.md

 `EmailUser` can be extended by inheriting from `AbstractEmailUser`. `EmailUserAdmin` will also need to be extended.

 It is the de facto standard that emails are case insensitive.
 This package does so when possible.
-Currently the only supported database is PostgreSQL.
+Currently the only supported databases are PostgreSQL and sqlite.

 License & Copyright